hupratt/chirpy/_posts/2025-10-18-chirpy-on-k8s.md

 kubectl apply -f https://raw.githubusercontent.com/hupratt/kubernetes-the-hard-way/refs/heads/part6/kubeconfiguration/deploy/chirpy/ingress.yaml
 ```

 And there you have it !
-A fresh blog waiting to tackle new challenges.
+A fresh blog waiting to tackle new challenges and geek out on the latest tech.
 I could of course automate this further with a gitlab runner, CI/CD pipelines and webhooks but it's good enough for now.

 Once you want to rollout a change simply go through the steps below and watch the deployment create a new replicaset with the new version, spin up a new pod, redirect the traffic to the new pod and terminate the old replicaset.
-And all of this happened seamlessly and no downtime.
+And all of this happened seamlessly with no downtime.
 Absolutely beautiful.

 Build a new release